gabriel20xx/CollabTable/CollabTableServer/README.md

 The server will be available at `http://localhost:3000`

-**Important:** The SQLite database is stored in a Docker volume named `sqlite_data`, which persists across container restarts and rebuilds.
+**Important:** The default backend is SQLite with a Docker volume `sqlite_data` for persistence.
+You can also switch to PostgreSQL by setting environment variables.

 ## Local Development